SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 You should also keep in mind that every season ends with a special episode, which lasts 10 minutes longer than usual.

 ## Input
-As input you will receive 4 console lines:
+As input you will receive 4 console elements:

 - Name of the series: String